jguidry/SEE_2017_RFID_Pathways/README.md

 -Research Facebook / social media sharing option
     --> Look into "login with Facebook"??

--Record user data
-    --> create space in database for stats??

 -Determine what kind of data we can/will store in database (Following ucsd guidelines or something)

--offline redundancy / online revert
-    --Implemented, just need to test on Pi with connectivity and stuff